FengZiYjun/Markdown-Notes/Notes for -Core Java-.md

 A `finalize` method will be called before it.
 But do not rely on it for resource recycling.
 Instead, supply a `close` method that does the cleanup.

+### Package
+A package is a collection of classes.
+The standard Java package is inside the java and javax package hierachies.
+The main reason for using package is to guarantee the uniqueness of class names.
+Classes in different packages can have the same name.
+To guarantee the uniqueness of package name, use your domain name in reverse.
+There is no relationship between nested packages.

+### Importation
+A class can use all classes from its own package and all public classes from other package.
+To access classes from other packages, use its full name or use `import` for short.

+The package and import in Java is analogous to the namespace and using in C++, rather than #include.

+#### Static import
+`import static` + package_name
+To use the static methods andd fields of the class without prefix

+####　Addition of a class into a package
+put the package statement at the top of the source file `package com.mycompany.corejave;`
+Otherwise, it will be in the default package.

+To complile in the command line:
+`javac com/mycompany/corejave/wedget.java`
+`java com.mycompany.corejave.wedget`
+The compiler looks for files, while the interpreter looks for classes, which accounts for the differ of their paths.

+If the feature(class, method, variable) does not have public or private modifier, it is package-visible.
+Classes from the same package can access it.
+This will break encapsulation.

+package sealing: no further classes can be added.
+(Chapter 10)

+### class path
+Class files can be stored in a JAR(Java Archive) file which contains multiple class files adn subdirectories in a compressed ZIP format.

+To share classes among programmers,
+1. Place class files inside a directory.
+2. Place any JAR files inside another directory.
+3. Set the *class path* - The base directory, the JAR file and the current directory (.)

+The compiler always looks for files in the current directory.
+But JVM only looks into the current directory if the "." is on the class path.

+ways for setting the class path:
+1. using command `java -classpath` + the three paths
+2. set CLASSPATH environment variable in different shells Do not set CLASSPATH permanently!

+### Documentation Comments
+`javadoc` is a tool in JDK that generates HTML documentation from source files.

+#### Insertion
+`javadoc` looks for

+- Packages
+- Public classes and interfaces
+- Pubic and protected fields.
+- Public and protected constructors and methods

+The comment is placed above the feature it described.
+Start with `/**`, end with `*/`
+Tags start with `@`
+You can use HTML modifiers.

+1. Class Comments
+must be placed after any import statements, before the class definition.

+2. Method Comments

+- `@param` variable_name discription
+- `@return` description
+- `@throws` class description

+3. Field Comments
+Only need to document public field - static constants.

+4. General Comments

+- `@author` name
+- `@version` text
+- `@see` reference

+5. Package Comments
+supply an HTML file named `package.html` and all text in its body will be extracted.

+To generate documentation, run
+`javadoc -d ` docDirectory nameOfPackage1 nameOfPackage2 ...

+### Class Design Hints

+- Always keep data private.
+- Always initialize data.
+- Do not use too many basic types in a class. (group them into a new class)
+- Not all fields need individual field accessors and mutators.
+- Break up classes that have too many responsibilities.
+- Make the names of your classes and methods reflect their responsibilities.